RadioAstronomySoftwareGroup/pyuvdata/README.md

 Comments on existing issues are also welcome.

 # Documentation
-A tutorial with example usage and developer API documentation is hosted on ReadTheDocs (https://pyuvdata.readthedocs.io).
+A tutorial with example usage and developer API documentation is hosted on [ReadTheDocs](https://pyuvdata.readthedocs.io).

 # History
 pyuvdata was originally developed in the low frequency 21cm community to support the development of calibration and foreground subtraction pipelines.
 Particular focus has been paid to supporting drift and phased array modes.